 Educational development in the live theatre arts is one of the main components of TAG’s mission.
 In keeping with this mission, TAG has created a scholarship fund to assist area high school seniors in pursuing higher education.
 Every spring, TAG solicits scholarship applications from graduating seniors in the metropolitan area planning to pursue at least a minor in one of the theatre arts at a college, university, or approved school of drama.

 The TAG scholarship program is funded almost exclusively through private contributions and donations at TAG Night Out preview performances throughout the year.
-Since the program’s inception, TAG has awarded more than $50,000 in scholarships to deserving area students.
+Since the program’s inception, TAG has awarded more than $60,000 in scholarships to deserving area students.
 Many of the scholarship recipients are working in the theatre arts today.
-Notable past recipients include Andrew Rannels, Tony-nominated star of Broadway’s The Book of Mormon and a recurring character on the HBO Series Girls, Leisha Hailey, a series regular on Showtime’s The L Word and frequent guest star on various television series, and “Q” Smith of the Broadway and national touring productions of Mary Poppins.

 Application Instructions and Requirements

-The Theatre Arts Guild, Inc. (TAG) is pleased to announce that it will once again be awarding at least two $2000 in scholarships to area students planning to pursue the study of theatre arts at a college, university, or performing arts school.
+The Theatre Arts Guild, Inc. (TAG) is pleased to announce that it will once again be awarding at least $3000 in scholarships to area students planning to pursue the study of theatre arts at a college, university, or performing arts school.

 REQUIREMENTS To be considered, an applicant for the TAG scholarship must be: